MathClubISIB/mathclubisib.github.io/content/resources/archived_articles/index.md

 ## Probability and Group Theory: Computing Commuting Probabilities

-The following article has been author by Snehinh Sen, a student of B.Math 2nd Year.
+The following article has been author by Snehinh Sen, a student of B. Math 2nd Year.

 - **Title:** Probability and Group Theory: Computing Commuting Probabilities
 - **Authors:** Snehinh Sen